 How often is the parked regeneration process required?
 According to Bob Aquaro, vice-president of product assurance with Mitsubishi Fuso Truck of America, very few applications require parked regeneration.
 "If you had a truck in ultra-low speed mode, a truck that never got over 25 miles per hour, that would be an instance for manual regeneration," advises Aquaro.

 What happens if the driver ignores warning indicators?
-A "Driver Interface" document created by International Truck and Engine Corporation puts it this way: "WARNING: Failure to alter the duty-cycle or initiate manual regeneration will cause engine to lose power (and therefore limit vehicle speed) and eventually stall out engine, which could cause an accident. . .
+A "Driver Interface" document created by International Truck and Engine Corporation puts it this way: "WARNING: Failure to alter the duty-cycle or initiate manual regeneration will cause the engine to lose power (and therefore limit vehicle speed) and eventually stall out engine, which could cause an accident. . .
 Failure to abide by these instructions may result in severe loss of power, engine vehicle speed and may cause an accident or a fire."

 DPF Maintenance 101